Sinéad O'Connor: Death

 O'Connor's grave in Deansgrange Cemetery, pictured in 2025.
-The Arabic phrase is "الله اكبر" (Allahu Akbar), which translates to "God is the greatest" or "God is greater".
+The Arabic phrase is the takbir (الله اكبر), which translates to "God is the greatest" or "God is greater".

-O'Connor died on 26 July 2023 in her flat in Herne Hill, south London, at the age of 56.
+O'Connor died on 26 July 2023 in her flat in Herne Hill, South London, at the age of 56.
 The death certificate stated her cause of death as "exacerbation of chronic obstructive pulmonary disease and bronchial asthma together with low grade lower respiratory tract infection", and the coroner said that she died of natural causes.

 A private funeral was held on 8 August in Bray, County Wicklow.
 It was attended by the president of Ireland, Michael D. Higgins, and O'Connor's family invited the public to pay their respects at the seafront where the funeral cortège passed.
 Thousands attended bearing signs and tributes; her burial was held privately at Dean's Grange Cemetery.

-O'Connor left a sum of £1.7million (€2m) to her children Jake Reynolds, Brigidine Roisin Waters, and Yeshua Bonadio.
-After settling debts, funeral expenses, and legal fees, records from Irish probate reduced the estate's value to £1.4million (€1.6m).
+O'Connor left a sum of £1.7 million (€2 million) to her children Jake Reynolds, Brigidine Roisin Waters, and Yeshua Bonadio.
+After settling debts, funeral expenses, and legal fees, records from Irish probate reduced the estate's value to £1.4 million (€1.6 million).

-Legacy and reputation
+Legacy

 Tributes

-Following O'Connor's death, celebrities including BP Fallon, MC Lyte, Janelle Monáe, Patton Oswalt, Jamie Lee Curtis, Tori Amos, Bear McCreary, Massive Attack, Public Enemy, Amanda Palmer, and Toni Collette posted tributes on social media.
-English singer Morrissey wrote a tribute criticising the reaction from executives and celebrities, and wrote: "You praise her now only because it is too late.
+Following O'Connor's death, celebrities including BP Fallon, Imelda May, MC Lyte, Janelle Monáe, Enya, Patton Oswalt, Jamie Lee Curtis, Tori Amos, Bear McCreary, Massive Attack, Public Enemy, Amanda Palmer, and Toni Collette posted tributes on social media.
+Morrissey wrote a tribute criticising the reaction from executives and celebrities: "You praise her now only because it is too late.
 You hadn't the guts to support her when she was alive and she was looking for you."

-American singer-songwriter Phoebe Bridgers wrote a tribute to O'Connor in Rolling Stone, praising her integrity.
-In November 2023, Boygenius and Irish group Ye Vagabonds released a cover of the Scottish folk song "The Parting Glass" as a charity Christmas song and tribute to O'Connor.
+Phoebe Bridgers wrote a tribute to O'Connor in Rolling Stone, praising her integrity.
+In November 2023, the American indie rock supergroup Boygenius and the Irish folk music duo Ye Vagabonds released a cover of the Scottish traditional song "The Parting Glass" as a charity Christmas song and tribute to O'Connor.

 On 9 January 2024, it was announced that a tribute concert for O'Connor and Shane MacGowan from the Pogues, who also died in 2023, would take place on 20 March in Carnegie Hall in New York City.

-On 4 February 2024, Scottish singer and activist Annie Lennox paid tribute to O'Connor by performing "Nothing Compares 2 U" during the In Memoriam segment at the 66th Annual Grammy Awards.
+On 4 February 2024, Annie Lennox paid tribute to O'Connor by performing "Nothing Compares 2 U" during the In Memoriam segment at the 66th Annual Grammy Awards.
 During the performance she had a tear painted on her cheek in homage to a similar scene in the song's music video.
 She was accompanied by Wendy & Lisa.
 Lennox ended the performance by calling for a ceasefire in the Gaza war and "peace in the world" which was also seen as a tribute to O'Connor's political outspokenness.
 In March 2024, a Bratz doll in O'Connor's likeness, to commemorate Women's History Month, was announced.